atomicules/pinboard-elinks/README.markdown

 - "ALT+p" Adds current page to Pinboard, with dialog box for description and tags
 - "ALT+l" Adds current page to Pinboard and marks as "Read Later"
+- Reformats the mobile site to be better for ELinks

 ##Installation